RimAmarat/email_spam_detection/README.md

 ## 🛠️ Setup Instructions

-### ✅ Using Google Colab (Recommended)
+### ✅ Using Google Colab

-1. Open the notebook in Google Colab.
+1. Open the [notebook](https://colab.research.google.com/drive/1tE-1aEUiC4OAEFZghhEoUYqNeHYMxLiK?usp=sharing) in Google Colab.
+2. Save a copy to GoogleColab.
-2. Upload the dataset file `spam_or_not_spam.csv` when prompted.
+3. Upload the dataset file `spam_or_not_spam.csv` when prompted.
-3. Run all cells in sequence.
+4. Run all cells in sequence.

 ### 💻 Local Setup